 - Are you smoking more cannabis than you used to?

-- Do you need more of the drug every time to get the same effects?
+- Do you need more of the drug than you used to get the same effects?

-- Do you suffer from withdrawal symptoms such as depression, anxiety or upset stomach when you are not smoking cannabis?
+- Do you suffer from withdrawal symptoms such as depression, agitation, anxiety, insomnia, aggression or upset stomach when you are not smoking cannabis?

 - Do you often smoke more cannabis than you intended to?

-- Have you tried to cut down or quit smoking cannabis but have been unable to?
+- Have you tried to cut down or quit smoking cannabis but have not been able to?